· 28 May 2019 ·

 Carnival in Flanders, by Flemish director Jacques Feyder, is (believe it or not) a proto-feminist comedy of manners, a bourgeois cousin to Lysistrata.
 The flashback to the Sack stands in stark, intentional contrast to the rest of the film’s ebullient humour.
 The scene is a reminder of an atrocity not forgotten by Flemings like Feyder, even after three and a half centuries.

 Google Arts and Culture has historical images of the Sack, also called the Spanish Fury at Antwerp, from Amsterdam’s Rijksmuseum and elsewhere.
 Some of the pictures look just like Feyder’s flashback.

-An eyewitness account was written by an Englishman who happened to be in Antwerp on government business when the Sack took place.
+An eyewitness account of the Sack of Antwerp was provided by an Englishman who was in the city on government business when it took place.
 That Englishman was George Gascoigne.
 I can’t make this stuff up.

 George survived the turmoil and returned to London on 21 November.
 He reported to the Privy Council, then quickly published his account in a pamphlet, 1576’s analogue to blogging.
 The spoyle of Antwerpe, Faithfully reported, by a true Englishman, who was present at the same.
 Novem 1576.
 Seene and allowed.
 The internet is a gift.

 The spoyle of Antwerpe reads like vintage Georgian prose, colourful in detail though his death toll of 17,000 is exaggerated.
 It is not without moments of humour, despite its grim subject.
 But while GG saw the Sack and lived to tell the tale, the tale he told was a brazen hoax.
 Witty, wicked George lifted nearly all of his Faithfull report from an anonymous Dutch pamphlet he brought home with him.
 Lock, stock, and most of the barrel.
 This explains why he didn’t put his name on his version, forgoing the credit he was usually quick to claim.